 The general consensus on the amount of protein required by bodybuilders, is still out for debate however, it’s believed that about 0.85 g of quality protein per pound of body weight is sufficient for those who fall into this category.
 For top bodybuilders, one gram per pound may even be necessary.

 In light of all the differing schools of thought when it comes to dietary needs and intake requirements, it’s important to understand that high protein consumption over long periods of time can hurt and scar internal organs.
 Your kidneys cannot handle high amounts of this nutrient day-after-day and still be healthy, which is why the overconsumption of protein can be detrimental, if not dangerous to your health.
 Going higher than one gram per pound of body weight could get you results, but the health risk of organ injury tends to increase dramatically.
-You can use a calculator here if you want a more detailed recommendation on protein consumption that is age-related.
+You can use a protein calculator if you want a more detailed recommendation on protein consumption that is age-related.

 One of the key benefits of protein for any woman, is that it helps maintain lean muscle mass.
 Not the kind that makes you bulky, but that which increases strength, burns energy and reduces body fat.
 It’s especially important in the long run, as for women, after menopause occurs, many find it difficult to maintain the tone of their muscle tissue.
 Losing muscle tissue has an effect on mobility and that in turn can lead to an injury, but at the very least, a lifestyle that is far less active, so always ensure you’re getting the two Qs: the right QUANTITY of high-QUALITY protein!